 Bell Memorial Public Library is a non-smoking facility.
 No alcoholic beverages, or abusive substances of any kind are permitted on Library property.
-Open flames are prohibited -
+Open flames are prohibited unless pre-approved by the Library Directory or designee.

 ALL STATE FIRE AND HEALTH LAWS SHALL BE OBSERVED.